/ seo-glossary / What is Competitor Analysis? SEO Guide for Beginners

 Content analysis means examining what they publish, how often, and what performs best.
 Sort their pages by organic traffic in Ahrefs to see their top performers.
 Study the format, depth, and structure of those pages.
 This tells you what Google values in your niche.

 Technical comparison involves checking their site speed, Core Web Vitals, mobile experience, and structured data implementation.
-If your competitors all have fast, well-structured sites and yours is slow with no schema markup, that is a technical gap hurting your rankings.
+Core Web Vitals have published "good" thresholds you can benchmark against.
+Per web.dev, a page passes when at least 75 percent of real visits hit Largest Contentful Paint of 2.5 seconds or less, Interaction to Next Paint of 200 milliseconds or less, and Cumulative Layout Shift of 0.1 or less.
+INP became the stable responsiveness metric in 2024, replacing First Input Delay.
+If your competitors all clear those bars on fast, well-structured sites and yours is slow with no schema markup, that is a technical gap hurting your rankings.

 How to Conduct Competitor Analysis